Frames and their representations

 At the same time, development was ongoing to add point-cloud support

-and in particular a generic TensorFileSink
+and in particular a generic TensorFileSink was developed.
+Given that,

-it became clear that the problems in a new IFrame
+it became clear that the problems in a new IFrame I/O can be decoupled

-into two parts: 1) define an ITensorSet
+into two parts: 1) define an ITensorSet based schema to represent

-develop the anyway required TensorFileSource
+develop the anyway required TensorFileSource.

 This approach is attractive for two other reasons.
-ITensor
+ITensor and

-both support structured, JSON-like metadata objects.
+ITensorSet both support structured, JSON-like metadata objects.
 This

 relieves the burden on using naming schemes to hold metadata.
 Second,

-representation is (intentionally) natural to use for HDF5
+ITensor representation is (intentionally) natural to use for HDF5

-files and ZeroMQ transport and thus by converting between IFrame
+files and ZeroMQ transport and thus by converting between IFrame and

-representations, frames get new I/O methods “for free”.
+ITensor representations, frames get new I/O methods “for free”.

 4. Frame decomposition

-info is decomposed into an ITensorSet/ITensor
+The IFrame info is decomposed into an ITensorSet/ITensor

 representation.